Xavier Le Roy «Untitled (2014)» Berlin Premiere

 Zoë Knights’ interest lies in the abstract potential of emotions.
 From a single sensation, she composes vocal and movement material in an attempt to separate both the vocal timbre from its source and the levels of communication ‘information’ and ‘emotion’ from one another.
 “The Parts of the Belly” (working title) takes a scene from a film as the reference point and uses the translation of an emotion into dance to make its corporeal, rhythmic and visceral aspects perceptible.
 In place of a narrative, a resonating body emerges in the stage space.

-Concept, Choreography: Zoë Knights / Performance: Benjamin Pohlig, Sunniva Vikør Egenes, Zoë Knights, Don Mabley-Allen, Jule Flierl (ev.) / Sound: Boris Hauf / Light: Florian Bach / Vocal Coaching: Jule Flierl / Costume Advisor: Martin Sieweke / Set Advisor: Jonas Maria Droste / Production: Susanne Beyer.
+Concept, Choreography: Zoë Knights, Performance: Benjamin Pohlig, Sunniva Vikør Egenes, Zoë Knights, Don MableyAllen, Sound: Boris Hauf, Light: Florian Bach, Leticia Skrycky, Vocal Coaching: Jule Flierl, Costume: Martin Sieweke, Set: Jonas Maria Droste, Production: Susanne Beyer.

 Photo: Florian David

 «Deep Listening» Heike Albrecht in discussion with Christina Ciupke, Brendan Dougherty, Boris Hauf, Jeremy Wade Talk

 26.8.
 16.00, Studio 12, (90 min), EN, free admission